© Areez Katki 2023

 Paper Trail, Tim Melville Gallery, Tāmaki Makaurau Auckland, NZ

-Even the Birds are Walking, Latitude 53, Treaty 6 Territory Edmonton, Canada
+Even the Birds are Walking, Latitude 53, Treaty 6 Territory Edmonton, CA

 2019